 The sale of a controlling interest in a business to an EOT is entirely free of tax.
-This is especially attractive to owners who do not qualify for entrepreneurs’ relief, perhaps because they have already used up the lifetime allowance, and who might otherwise expect to pay 28% capital gains tax.
+This is especially attractive to owners who do not qualify for entrepreneurs’ relief (for example if they have already used up the lifetime allowance), and who might otherwise expect to pay 20% capital gains tax.

 In addition, shares can be allocated to staff in a tax efficient manner, and genuine bonuses of up to £3,600 a year paid to employees of a company owned by an EOT can be exempt from income tax.